 - Add lemon and honey if you wish!

 Spice It Up is quite the complex tea.
-This recipes seems very similar to the Basic Batch, however the Daily Turmeric Tonic actually consists of 8 different superfoods: turmeric, Schisandra berry, boswellia, ginger, cardamom, cinnamon, cloves, and black pepper!
+This recipes seems very similar to the Basic Batch, however the Superfood Turmeric actually consists of 8 different superfoods: turmeric, Schisandra berry, boswellia, ginger, cardamom, cinnamon, cloves, and black pepper!
 The additional benefits you get in this flavorful tea include mood enhancement (Schisandra berry), pain reduction (boswellia), digestion improvement (ginger), infection prevention (cardamom), and further detoxification (clove).